 "My interest in health and how the body works, first began at school where I enjoyed playing an array of different sports including netball, hockey, squash and swimming, as well as providing exercise and staying fit and healthy.
 From here the natural progression was to study as a Personal Trainer and Sports Massage Therapist, which I did in 2002, gaining a good understanding of sports injuries and rehabilitation.
 I then went on to study Sports Science and Psychology at university as my first degree, working alongside athletes.

 This gave me an interest in learning more about the bio-mechanics of the body, which in turn, led on to studying for an Osteopathy degree, where I qualified from the European School of Osteopathy.
-After completing a 4-year degree course, comprising of Cranial, Structural and Visceral Osteopathy, I continued at post graduate level training in Cranial Osteopathy at the Sutherland Cranial College in London, where I also expanded my knowledge of Obstetrics and Paediatrics.
+After completing a 4-year degree course, comprising of Cranial, Structural and Visceral Osteopathy, I continued at post graduate level training in Cranial Osteopathy at the Sutherland Cranial College in London, and Biodynamic Osteopathy in Finland and the UK, where I also expanded my knowledge of Obstetrics and Paediatrics.

 I am a member of the GOsC (General Osteopathic Council) and truly enjoy my work.
 With all the knowledge I have gathered over the years, both through formal training and experience gained in practice, I feel that I can give patients a wealth of information and the practical treatments to aid them in becoming healthier and ultimately pain free."